Updated March 2023

 Download a PDF copy of the Fact sheet: Student registration (281 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing standards, codes and guidelines which together establish the requirements of the professional practice framework for the professional and safe practice of nurses and midwives in Australia.

-Under the National Law, all nursing and midwifery students enrolled in an approved program of study, or who are undertaking clinical training, must be registered as a student with the NMBA.
+Under the National Law, all nursing and midwifery students enrolled in an approved program of study, or who are undertaking clinical training in nursing or midwifery, must be registered as a student with the NMBA